 Adaptive Headlight Delete

 Even though we would not recommend deleting BMW adaptive headlights, we have seen many BMW owners go this route.

 When this is done, the adaptive headlight functions are disabled.
-The low beam lights no longer move, adaptive high beams no longer turn on automatically.
-Your headlights will function the same as in cars without the adaptive headlight.
+Low beams no longer move, adaptive high beams no longer turn on automatically.
+As in cars without adaptive headlights, your headlights will function normally.

 Physically removing the adaptive headlight module does not delete BMW adaptive headlights.